handsontable/hyperformula/docs/guide/built-in-functions.md

 universal software ever created.
 We wanted the same flexibility for HyperFormula but without the constraints of the spreadsheet UI.

+Each of HyperFormula's built-in function names is available in [17 languages](localizing-functions.md#list-of-supported-languages) and [custom language packs](localizing-functions) can be added.

 The latest version of HyperFormula has an extensive collection of **{{ $page.functionsCount }}** functions grouped into categories: